giulio93/RevEng_433Mhz/README.md

 https://www.bresser.de/en/Weather-Time/Weather-Stations/BRESSER-Temeo-Hygro-Quadro-thermo-and-hygrometer-with-4-independent-measuring-data.html

-Then i use a MXRM5V RF reciver , working between 315mhz to 433mhz.
+Then i use a MXRM5V RF reciver , working between 315mhz to 433mhz, to capture sensors signal.

 First i use Audacity to analyze and understand the wireless signal probed out by the sensors.
 Than i write some code for Arduino that let me capture and store the signal.